alxshine/matrix_bot/README.md

 I created this bot to send messages via matrix when long running tasks are finished.
 It is written in python but uses the REST API directly using requests.

+## Installation

+This package provides a `setup.py` file.
+You can install it via `pip install .` or `python setup.py install`.
+Doing this without a virtual environment will install the package globally.

+If you use `pipx` you can install it via `pipx install .`.
+It should create terminal commands for you to use.

 ## Configuration

 - homeserver: "https://YOUR_MATRIX_INSTANCE",